 In terms of identity, if you are over 70, your driving licence or similar should do.
 If you are a carer under 70, and registered with us, give us a call on 0303 040 1234 and we can issue a letter.

-Stock of most goods seems to have settled down now, so you may find it easier to shop at a quiet time, such as mid-afternoon or late in the day.
+Stock of almost all goods has settled down now, so you may find it easier to shop at a quiet time, such as mid-afternoon or late in the day.
 Supermarkets are restricting the numbers of shoppers at any one time, so we can all keep a safe distance.
 Don’t forget, from 24th July, we will all need to wear a face covering in shops, with exceptions for medical reasons, and for small children.

 Supermarkets are also extending online delivery slots and click-and-collect shopping.
 They are prioritising vulnerable shoppers for those deliveries (using the government’s lists and their own), and often for queuing.
 There are now far fewer restrictions on volume, making it easier to shop for someone else.